 He added that fuel and sugar prices were still the lowest in the region.

 I am all out for reduction of subsidies – it is the right to do – let everyone pay the actual amount.
-But then again, it does not mean the Government (or rather corrupt politicians and civil servants) can pocket the money saved from subsidies into their own pockets.
+But then again, it does not mean the Government can pocket the money saved from subsidies into their own pockets.
 RM750 million is expected to be saved from this latest price hike but how much of it will be given back to the public?

 Anwar Ibrahim of Pakatan Rakyat was quoted:-